rodrimaia/autodoist/CONTEXT.md

 A phrase on a Todoist task that delays when the task may receive the next-action label, either until an absolute date or until a date relative to the task's due date.
 _Avoid_: start-date hack, date suffix

+**Inactive relative actionable date marker**:
+A relative actionable date marker that cannot be evaluated because the task has no Todoist due date.
+It does not delay next-action labeling, but should be surfaced to the user as incomplete.
+_Avoid_: missing-due error, invalid start date, blocking marker

 **Autodoist metadata**:
 Persisted facts from previous sync loops that Autodoist uses to detect label strategy changes and continue next-action label propagation correctly.
 _Avoid_: SQLite data, task_type columns, internal cache